commonwealth-of-puerto-rico/rukh/README.md

 __Testing Emails__

 The gem [MailCatcher](mailcatcher.me) was used to test email sending locally.
-It doesn't work on jruby.
-But you can started from normal Ruby using RVM.
+It doesn't work on JRuby.
+But you can start it from normal Ruby using RVM.
 I highly recommend using an RVM gemset and wrapper for MailCatcher as it tends con conflict with gems required by Rails.

 __Name__
 Rukh was originally 'RucPoc -- registro único de cuentas por cobrar' but now it's just a meaningless-name associated with the [Rukh](http://en.wikipedia.org/wiki/Roc_(mythology)) from Arabian Nights.